 The aim of the service was to make air travel more popular and to compete against the Golden Arrow service on Continental Railways.
 The flight left London at noon each day.
 On the two hour and 30 minute flight a steward would serve a four course lunch and offer a bar service to the 20 passengers on board the aircraft.

-The concept of the “Silver Wing” service was also adopted by British European Airlines.
-You can see footage of the Imperial Airways City of Glasgow aircraft in flight in this silent film above.
+The concept of the “Silver Wing” service was also adopted by the successor airline British European Airlines.

 If you would like to receive all future articles published by London Air Travel directly by e-mail, then enter your e-mail address below: